 Several years ago, after it had conducted a number of public hearings in locations around the country, the bipartisan Commission on Safety and Abuse in America’s Prisons, chaired by former Attorney General Nicholas Katzenbach, called supermax prisons “expensive and soul destroying” and recommended that prison systems “end conditions of isolation.”
 Short of that, in my opinion, there are some things that can and should be implemented on a nationwide basis.
 Solitary confinement continues to be structured and operated in ways that are designed to deprive, diminish, and punish.
 With that in mind, steps need to be taken to entirely exclude the most vulnerable prisoners from exposure to these conditions, significantly limit the time that all other prisoners are housed there, provide all prisoners with meaningful steps or pathways that they can pursue to accelerate their release from solitary, significantly change the nature of the isolation units themselves to mitigate the damage that they inflict, and provide prisoners who are being released into mainline prison populations or into free world communities with effective transitional services to ensure their post-solitary success and reduce the risk of harm to others once they are released.

 The grave psychological risks posed by solitary confinement make the overall mental health recommendations urgently important.
 Prisoners must be systematically screened for mental illness as they come into solitary confinement units, and continuously monitored for signs of developing mental illness.
-Those whose problems may fall below the standard required for exclusion and who therefore remain in solitary confinement must be given be access to enhanced (rather than substandard) mental health resources.
-Finally, all isolated prisoners must be provide with transitional or “step down” services and programs designed to meaningfully address the psychological changes that they are likely to have undergone in the course of their solitary confinement.
+Those whose problems may fall below the standard required for exclusion and who therefore remain in solitary confinement must be given access to enhanced (rather than substandard) mental health resources.
+Finally, all isolated prisoners must be provided with transitional or “step down” services and programs designed to meaningfully address the psychological changes that they are likely to have undergone in the course of their solitary confinement.

 Thank you for the opportunity to participate in this historic hearing and to help the Subcommittee address this very significant issue.
-I am hopeful that it will mark the beginning of urgently needed and long-tern Congressional oversight and reform.
+I am hopeful that it will mark the beginning of urgently needed and long-term Congressional oversight and reform.